 Besides the good stuff in breastmilk and the act of breastfeeding itself with its increased “touch time,” the way an infant breastfeeds may also lower the risk of SIDS.

-8. Breastmilk improves breathing/swallowing coordination.
 Newborns have to learn to coordinate breathing and swallowing during feeding.
 For premature infants (those at highest risk for SIDS), this is a gradual learning process.
-Studies show that premature babies who breastfeed coordinate sucking, swallowing, and breathing more efficiently than do their bottlefeeding mates.
-Breastfeeders also tend to feed more frequently than their bottlefeeding friends, therefore getting more practice coordinating their swallowing and breathing.
-Since tiny infants tend to have weak points in muscle support of their upper airways, their breathing passages are narrower, especially during sleep.
+Studies show that premature babies who breastfeed coordinate sucking, swallowing, and breathing more efficiently than do their bottle-feeding mates.
+Breastfeeders also tend to feed more frequently than their bottle-feeding friends, therefore getting more practice coordinating their swallowing and breathing.
+Since tiny infants tend to have weak points in muscle support of their upper airways.
+Their breathing passages are narrower, especially during sleep.
 Any exercise of the mouth and throat muscle is helpful in keeping the airways open.

 Putting infants to sleep on their backs or sides rather than on their stomachs may lower the risk of SIDS.
-When my wife, Martha, breastfed our eight babies, she invariably put them to sleep on their backs or sides, believing that in this position the breastfeeding pair had easier access to nursing at night.
-Breastfeeding mothers I have interviewed, especially those who share a bed with their infant, most often place their babies on their sides facing them; or the infant often sleeps in the crook of mother’s arm, necessitating a back or side position.
+When my wife, Martha, breastfed our eight babies, she invariably put them to sleep on their backs or sides.
+In this position, the breastfeeding pair has easier access to nursing at night.
+Breastfeeding mothers I have interviewed, especially those who co-sleep, most often place their babies on their sides facing them.